 Cynapsus Therapeutics Inc. ("Cynapsus" or the "Company") is a specialty pharmaceutical company developing an improved dosing formulation of an approved drug used to treat the symptoms of Parkinson's disease.
-The Company's shares are listed (CTH: TSX-V) on the TMX Group Inc.'s TSX Venture Exchange ("Exchange") located in Toronto, Ontario, Canada.
+The Company's shares are listed (CTH: TSX-V) on the TMX Group Inc.'s TSX Venture Exchange ("Exchange") located in Toronto, Ontario, Canada, and traded in the U.S. on OTCQX marketplace (CYNAF: OTCQX).
 Cynapsus is incorporated under the Business Corporations Act of Ontario.
 The head office, principal address, registered address and records office of the Company are located at 828 Richmond Street West, Toronto, Ontario, Canada, M6J 1C9.